-23. The project objective is to alleviate imminent and long term threats to the linked land and water systems of the OR through the joint management of the ORB water resources and the protection of its linked aquatic ecosystems (comprising all wetlands, fluvial and lacustrine systems) and their biological diversity.
+23. The project objective is to alleviate imminent and long-term threats to the linked land and water systems of the OR through the joint management of the ORB water resources and the protection of its linked aquatic ecosystems, comprising all wetlands, fluvial and lacustrine systems, and their biological diversity.
+A two-stage approach has been adopted.
+Stage 1, the subject of this intervention, will involve the preparation of the SAP.
+Stage 2, the subject of a subsequent intervention, will involve implementation of the SAP.